alex-monti/Master-Thesis/README.md

 - master-project-report.pdf: report about what I learned and what is good to know about information bottleneck.

-- functions.py: File containing different functions.
+- functions_IB.py: File containing different general functions and specific functions for the IB algorithm.
 Here is an exhaustive list:

     - kl_divergence: Compute the D_KL(p,q) between two distribution functions p and q.